jonmay/USC-CS662/index.md

 On Piazza, Slack, or in class/office hours.
 Please do not email (unless notified otherwise).

 ### Topics
-(subject to change per instructor/class whim) (will not be presented in this order):
+(subject to change per instructor/class whim) (will not necessarily be presented in this order):

   : Linguistic Stack (graphemes/phones - words - syntax - semantics - pragmatics - discourse)
   : Tools\: